 I’ve opened an issue upstream so that this is hopefully more clear to future users.

-The WebAssembly specification only defines integers and floating point as its supported types [6].
-There are a few ways to handle non-trivial types like structs or enums:
+The WebAssembly specification only defines integers and floating point as its supported types6.
+There are three ways to handle non-trivial types like structs or enums:

 This proposal for WebAssembly defines the binary format for encoding and decoding the newly supported types, and specifies a set of instructions to transform the data between WebAssembly and the outside world.
 Note that this proposal is not meant to define a fixed representation of e.g., a string in Wasm, it attempts to allow representation-agnostic high-level value types.